Lazy Luddite Log

 We were served a long and satisfying set-list of Queen songs (from most of their albums) and the audience got right into it.
 There was plenty of singing along (in the case of fans like me this included specific backing vocal patterns and hand claps).
 It was a stack of fun even from way off in the most distant seats.
 Amplification is vital to these big arena concerts but I'm happy to say it was only as loud as it needed to be.
 The screens were also very impressive and, combined with some artificial fog, produced a surprisingly realistic depiction of the big melancholy robot (from the 1977 News Of The World album art) bursting forth from back-stage.

 There was some nice use of misdirection too.
-As we were watching some of this wizardry, an additional drum-kit emerged from the floor in the 'neck of the guitar' part of the stage that projected well into the ground level audience.
+As we were watching some of this wizardry, an additional drum-kit emerged from the floor in the part of the stage that projected well into the ground level audience and looked like a guitar neck.
 There the stars of the show (Roger, Brian, Adam) gathered separately from the supporting musicians to play an acoustic set.
-This arrangement later allowed for Roger to engage in a 'drum battle' with Tyler.
+This arrangement later allowed Roger to engage in a drum battle with Tyler.
 There were also electrifying guitar solos from Brian (naturally) and a bit of slapped bass from Neil.
 Adam sang a charting song of his own and now-and-then Brian and Roger took on vocals for songs they had written.
 Everyone was in fine form.
 I was particularly impressed with Roger both drumming and singing at the same time.

 Possibly the nicest part of the night was Brian sharing a hobby of his - stereoscopic photography.
-With a specially-made camera he took three-dimensional 'selfies' with the audience in the background.
+With a specially-made camera he took three-dimensional selfies with the audience behind him.
 It was a very clever way of making a huge venue have an intimate moment.
-It was also just fantastic to see these life-long musicians (with Brain and Roger pushing 70) still having a fantastic time sharing music loved the world over.
+It was just fantastic to see these life-long musicians (with Brain and Roger pushing 70) still having a fantastic time sharing music loved the world over.

 We both purchased tour t-shirts - I got one sporting the Queen band crest while Belinda got one depicting the iconic pulp fiction robot that was mascot of the show.
 It was a night to remember and also reminded me that sometimes there is still a chance to do something even if you think it has passed.
 I left the gig buzzing.